debos/hrq2mongoq/Readme.md

 **Examples**

-  * friends is "Demeter" and "hair length" is less than 50
+  * friends is Demeter and "hair length" is less than 50
-  * friends="Demeter"&"hair length"<50
+  * friends=Demeter&"hair length"<50

 The keyword `and` must be surrounded by whitespace, where as the `&` symbol can be used without surrounding spaces.